richjava/yoobee-hardware-booking-app/readme.md

-5 - the problem is getting the correct data form DB to populate the calendar, i can easily get all teh bookings/devices from DB but that is not what i need, i only need the old bookings containing the records which match the devices that user is selecting at the current bookingID. at the moment i can filter the data and get them, kind of. to be honest i have not manwged to 100% understand what i am getting back from DB!!! but i can see it is returning the CORRECT device'S' information, not one by one device. hard to explain but i can show you.
+5 - the problem is getting the correct data form DB to populate the calendar, i can easily get all teh bookings/devices from DB but that is not what i need, i only need the old bookings containing the records which match the devices that user is selecting at the current bookingID. at the moment i can filter the data and get them, kind of. to be honest i have not managed to 100% understand what i am getting back from DB!!! but i can see it is returning the CORRECT device'S' information, not one by one device. hard to explain but i can show you.

 it will be a very smooth fully functional app if i can get this part to work. two way booking process will be easy and swift.